jestarling/DeepProbModels/06Variational_Autoencoders/tensorflow-mnist-VAE-master-hwalsuklee/README.md

 </table>

 ### Learned MNIST manifold
 Visualizations of learned data manifold for generative models with 2-dim. latent space are given in Figure.
 4 in the paper.
-(Linearly spaced coordinates on the unit square were transformed through the inverse CDF of the Gaussian to produce latent variables z.
-For each z value, plotted generative p(x|z;theta) with learned parameters theta.)
 The following results can be reproduced with command:
 ```
 python run_main.py --dim_z 2 --num_epochs 60 --PMLR True